lsql-csv: A tool for CSV files data querying from the shell with short queries.

 lsql-csv '-, &1.2 &1.1'

-This will print the second (&1.2) and the first column (&1.1) of the CSV file on stdin.
-If you know SQL, you can read it like from stdio S select S.second, S.first.
+This will print the second (&1.2) and the first column (&1.1) of a CSV file on the standard input.
+If you know SQL, you can read it like SELECT S.second, S.first FROM stdio S;.

 Commands are split by commas into blocks.
 The first block is (and always is) the from block.
-There are file names or - (stdin) separated by space.
-The second block is the select block, also separated by space.
+There are file names or - (the standard input) separated by whitespaces.
+The second block in the example is the select block, also separated by whitespaces.

 For example: